weiserlab/ambuj/cs4222_project.md

 You must include the following in the report (details instruction below in the document): a) the algorithm you have implemented b) the parameters chosen c) the maximum two-way latency observed

-**Important: Please note that the two way latency is the time that it takes for node A to hear from node B, and for the node B to hear from A**
+**Important: Please note that the two way latency is the time that it takes for node A to hear from node B, and then for the node B to hear from A. Said another way, it is the time it takes for performing two-way neighbour discovery.**

 ## Delay-tolerant Sensing and Communication